theolivenbaum/resin/README.md

 ## APIs

-Resin offers both an in-proc, NHibernate-like API, in that there are sessions, a factory, and the notion of a unit of work, as well as fully fledged JSON-friendly HTTP API, in an attempt to follow the principle of, what you can do locally your should also be able to do remotely.
+Resin offers both an in-proc, NHibernate-like API, in that there are sessions, a factory, and the notion of a unit of work, as well as fully fledged JSON-friendly read/write HTTP API.

 More information: [Sir.Search](https://github.com/kreeben/resin/blob/master/src/Sir.Search/README.md)